-One example of such behavior is illustrated in the snippet of code in Figure 3, which shows the implementation of a parser in P4 (test #08).
+One example of such behavior is illustrated in the snippet of code in Figure 6, which shows the implementation of a parser in P4 (test #08).
 It includes logic to extract the Ethernet header and examine the type field of the Ethernet header.
 If the type field indicates IPv4, the parser will transition to the parser state for extracting IPv4 headers.
 Otherwise, the program will drop the packet (i.e., reject).

 The intention of this program is that any non-IPv4 packets should be dropped.
-However, the behavior of the program when compiled using P4 \rightarrow NetFPGA [19] might run counter to user expectations the packet is forwarded through the programmable pipeline and out of the device.
+However, the behavior of the program when compiled using P4→NetFPGA [30] might run counter to user expectations-the packet is forwarded through the programmable pipeline and out of the device.

-The reason is because the P4 language spec leaves the choice of how to implement a parser reject state up to the architecture.
-The SDNet compiler [47] does not implement the reject state as drop and P4 \rightarrow NetFPGA [19] does not use the reject indicator provided by the Simple SUME Switch architecture used by SDNet.
+The reason is because the P4 language specification leaves the choice of how to implement a parser reject state up to the architecture.
+The SDNet compiler [33] does not implement the reject state as drop and P4→NetFPGA [30] does not use the reject indicator provided by the SDNet-generated module.

 Technically, forwarding the rejected packet is not a bug, since the implementation is not contrary to the specification.
 However, it does result in unintuitive behavior that might surprise a developer.
-And, this behavior would not necessarily be caught by verification tools like P4v [26] or Vera [42], depending on how they model reject.
+And, this behavior would not necessarily be caught by verification tools like P4v [8] or Vera [7], depending on how they model reject.

-8.4 Performance Tests
+D. Performance Tests